xzYue/odoo/doc/reference/workflows.rst

 all its activities with the attribute ``flow_stop`` set to ``True`` are completed.

-It is important for Odoo to know when a workflow instance is completed.
+It is important for Modoo to know when a workflow instance is completed.
 A workflow can have an activity that is actually another workflow (called a subflow); that activity is completed when the subflow is completed.